demandingfawn/Lecture-Listener/README.md

 keyword function needs to be implemented -Dabion & Jaeseong

-previous lecture page needs to be better -  Casey
+previous lecture page needs to be better -  Casey (& DAbion?)

 markdown file research and implementing time stamps using it - Casey and Jaeseong